Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Introduction

 \section{Introduction}

-Alzheimer's disease is characterized by a range of pathological brain alterations that can be assessed in vivo using various neuroimaging methods, including MRI and PET.
+Alzheimer's disease (AD) is characterized by a range of pathological brain alterations that can be assessed in vivo using various neuroimaging methods, including MRI and PET.
 Several studies suggest that information obtained from combining different imaging modalities could provide reliable markers of cerebral reserve capacity and might be used to predict and monitor the evolution of AD and its relative impact on cognitive domains in pre-clinical, prodromal, and dementia stages of AD (see e.g. reviews \cite{Teipel.2015,Teipel.2016b}).
-However, there is still a great need for appropriate analysis methods for studying multimodal data.
-Up to date, multimodal studies employ one of the following approaches: (i) Correlating pathology maps on a voxel level \cite{Altmann.2015,Grothe.2016b,LaJoie.2012}; (ii) estimating linear regression models including a-priori specified regions-of-interest \cite{Buckner.2005, Seeley.2009, Villain.2010, Kljajevic.2014, Chang.2015, Grothe.2016a, Teipel.2016}; (iii) stratifying subjects into distinct groups (e.g. amyloid positive/negative) to compare differences in other imaging modalities \cite{Buckner.2005, Kljajevic.2014, Grothe.2016a}; (iv) comparing graph-theoretical measures and statistics between modalities \cite{Stam.2006, Buckner.2009, Zhou.2012, Sepulcre.2013, Sepulcre.2017}; and (v) deriving generative models estimating spreading mechanisms of amyloid-$\beta$ deposition and its contribution to neurodegeneration \cite{IturriaMedina.2017,Torok.2018}.
+However, there is still an unmet need for appropriate analysis methods for assessing statistical associations between individual brain regions and between different pathology markers derived from multiple neuroimaging modalities.
+Up to date, multimodal studies employ one of the following approaches: (i) Correlation of pathology maps on a voxel level \cite{Altmann.2015,Grothe.2016b,LaJoie.2012}; (ii) linear regression analysis with a-priori specified regions-of-interest \cite{Buckner.2005, Seeley.2009, Villain.2010, Kljajevic.2014, Chang.2015, Grothe.2016a, Teipel.2016}; (iii) stratification of subjects into distinct groups (e.g. amyloid positive/negative) to compare differences in other imaging modalities \cite{Buckner.2005, Kljajevic.2014, Grothe.2016a}; (iv) comparison of graph-theoretical measures and statistics between modalities \cite{Stam.2006, Buckner.2009, Zhou.2012, Sepulcre.2013, Sepulcre.2017}; and (v) estimation of generative models for comparing spreading mechanisms of amyloid-$\beta$ deposition and its contribution to neurodegeneration \cite{IturriaMedina.2017,Dyrba.2017,Torok.2018}.
 Commonly employed statistical models, such as linear regression analysis, provide limited ability to assess the interactions between dozens of variables in the same model, as they cannot derive reliable estimates regarding the individual contribution of highly collinear predictors and suffer from variance inflation \cite{Dormann.2013}.
 Calculation of covariance/connectivity matrices based on the Pearson correlation between each pair of variables has led to practical problems in deriving meaningful results, i.e. these matrices are commonly thresholded to an a-priori defined density and binarized \cite{Buckner.2009,Zhou.2012,Sepulcre.2013}.
 More recently, summary statistics based on graph-theory have been proposed \cite{Watts.1998,Stam.2006} and are currently widely applied \cite{Buckner.2009,Zhou.2012,Sepulcre.2013,Sepulcre.2017}.
-However, this approach has limited applicability for deriving clinically meaningful results from the data, as for instance, group differences in small-worldness of the brain network might be sensitive to the specific density threshold \cite{Hlinka.2017,Martensson.2018}.
+However, this approach has been criticized, as for instance, group differences in small-worldness of the brain network might be sensitive to the specific density threshold \cite{Hlinka.2017,Martensson.2018}.